 Patelco purchases car loans from dealers/brokers.
 This is how I became a member.
 The rate was high and I wound up refinancing the loan after six months some where else.
 Patelco is no worse or better than any of the big banks.
 Fees, deposit rates and loan rates are average.

 Beware of inactivity fees and low balance fees with this credit union.
 I had a free checking and savings account, and although I can't find any reference to these fees on their website, they suddenly started charging a monthly inactivity fee and low balance fee on both accounts.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Patelco Credit Union had $34.52 million in non-current loans and owned real-estate with $510.05 million in equity and loan loss allowances on hand to cover it.
 This gives Patelco Credit Union a Texas Ratio of 6.77% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Patelco Credit Union held steady from 6.82% as of December 31, 2012 to 6.77% as of December 31, 2013, resulting in a positive change of 0.77%.This indicates that the balance sheet and financial strength for Patelco Credit Union has held steady in recent periods.
+The Texas Ratio for Patelco Credit Union experienced no significant changes from 6.82% as of December 31, 2012 to 6.77% as of December 31, 2013, resulting in a positive change of 0.77%.This indicates that the balance sheet and financial strength for Patelco Credit Union has had no significant changes in recent periods.